 Some unique traffic at KUL.
 Not much of a livery though…

 I had an overnight layover in Kuala Lumpur and then flew to Siem Reap.
-I’ll talk about those parts of my trip later.
 For the return portion of the trip, I reversed this route from KL back to Bangkok.
 I had a few hours in KUL before my flight, but unfortunately, I couldn’t get my boarding pass from the transfer desk because apparently it was too early.
 I walked around the terminal for a while, and eventually decided to try my luck at the Thai Royal Orchid Lounge.

 tarmac view from the Royal Orchid Lounge in Kuala Lumpur